cochoa0x1/car-tracking/readme.md

 #### 2. False positives and overlap

 To reduce false positives I rejected any region that only had a few detections via a threshold.
-To add smothness and make the classificiation more robust I kept track of the last 5 heatmaps (frames) and summed them prior to calculating my threshold.
+To add smoothness and make the classification more robust I kept track of the last 5 heatmaps (frames) and summed them prior to calculating my threshold.
 To increase the performance, I do a detailed search (more search windows) every 5 frames.

 ```python
 global i